digitalspring/whitepaper/whitepaper.md

 that failure of a single peer does not cause a loss of data and the data can still be retrieved from other peers in this case.
-Also, entries in the table are not stored indefinitely but have a *time to live (TTL)* after which they will have to be renewed or will otherwise be deleted.
+Also, entries in the table are not stored indefinitely but have a *time to live (TTL)* after which they will have to be renewed or will otherwise be deleted.^[This is necessary for the DHT to not become too large and take up too many resources.]
 Finally, a value is accessible to everyone in possession of the corresponding key, though encryption can be employed to restrict who can actually make sense of a value.

-The prime use case for the DHT (and the reason why Digital Spring needs one in the first place) is to store the current IP address of the peer associated with some peer ID (a public key).
-In this way, public keys become "good" identifiers to address a peer, no where he is in the world and how often he changes his IP address.
+The primary use case for the DHT (and the reason why Digital Spring needs one in the first place) is to store the current IP address of the peer associated with some peer ID (a public key).
+In this way, public keys become "good" identifiers to address a peer, no matter where he is in the world and how often he changes his IP address.

 Being able to build upon such a global key-value store, the question is then how to implement a mailbox for notifications (or other small